Fantmaretta/BDT-project/README.md

 - Inside the virtual environment install the required packages with the command:
     `pip install -r requirements.txt`

-- NB: to run other parts of the project it is necessary to have also `spark`
+- NB: to run other parts of the project it is necessary to have also `Spark`.
+The MySQL Connector/J (the official JDBC driver for MySQL) is needed to use `PySpark` on your machine and to connect to the database.
+It is stored in the folder `JDBC_connector`

 ### Execution of the script `results.py`